guusdk/smack-sint-server-extensions/README.md

      smack-sint-server-extensions-1.0.0-jar-with-dependencies.jar
 ```

+This example demonstrates one possible way to provision accounts.
+Other configuration methods are also available, and you can explore the full set of options in the sections below.

 ### From source code, using an IDE

 This is an example Run/Debug configuration (which you can use in Intellij):